myonic Designation System for Ball Bearings

 |---|---|---|

-| X (Standard) | X105CrMo17 - This is the standard material, which is mainly used in areas where corrosion resistance is important.
-This steel has a high degree of corrosion resistance and due to the heat treatment, this material has a good hardness of 61 HRC. | General purpose, corrosion resistant environments |
+| X (Standard) | X105CrMo17 - This is the standard material, mainly used where corrosion resistance is required.
+It has a high degree of corrosion resistance and, after heat treatment, reaches a hardness of 61 HRC. | General purpose, corrosion-resistant environments |

 | XG | X65Cr13 - Introduced to round off the range of corrosion-resistant bearing steels.
-Due to the low carbon content, the hardness is lower compared to AISI 440C steel, but still sufficient for rolling bearings.
+The low carbon content gives a lower hardness than 440C steel, but still sufficient for rolling bearings.
 The 13% chromium content meets corrosion resistance requirements. | Moderate corrosion environments |

 | XA | X30CrMoN15-1 - Stainless steel with a large proportion of nitrogen, producing a special microstructure with improved macromechanical properties, particularly hot hardness, elasticity, flexural strength and elongation at break. | High corrosion environments, medical equipment, high-speed applications |

-| V | 100Cr6 - Most frequently used material for ball bearings of all sizes.
-Complies with AISI 52100 standard, ensures a good, uniform microstructure with hardness of 62 HRC after heat treatment. | High precision, dry environments (no corrosion resistance required) |
+| V | 100Cr6 - The most frequently used material for bearings of all sizes.
+Complies with the AISI 52100 standard and, after heat treatment, ensures a good, uniform microstructure with a hardness of 62 HRC. | High precision, dry environments (no corrosion resistance required) |

 Material Selection Advice: